inamdarmihir/LingualLens/README.md

 - **demo.ipynb**: Provides a comprehensive overview of all framework features
 - **adversarial_testing.ipynb**: In-depth exploration of adversarial testing techniques
 - **black_box_explainability.ipynb**: Step-by-step guide to exploring and explaining LLM outputs
+- **multi_provider_demo.ipynb**: Tutorial on using different model providers with a unified interface

 ## Why LLM Explainability Matters